7 Meaningful Ways to Remember Memorial Day

 1. Display the Flag

-On Memorial Day, the U.S. flag should be displayed at half-staff until noon.
-In the morning, the flag should be raised momentarily to the top and then lowered to half-staff.
-Americans can also honor prisoners of war and those missing in action by flying the POW/MIA flag.
+On Memorial Day, the U.S. flag is traditionally displayed at half-staff until noon, then raised to full staff until sunset.
+Americans may also honor prisoners of war and those missing in action by flying the POW/MIA flag.

-Visit the gravesites of your family members and ancestors, decorating them with flowers for all and flags for U.S. service members who died serving in America’s wars.
+Visit the gravesites of family members, ancestors, or service members, decorating them with flowers and flags in remembrance.

 3. Participate in the National Moment of Remembrance